Asabeneh/30-Days-Of-JavaScript/05_Day/05_day_arrays.md

     ["HTML", "CSS", "JS", "React", "Redux", "Node", "Express", "MongoDB"]
     ```

-1. The following is a list of 10 students ages:
+1. The following is an array of 10 students ages:

     ```js
     const ages = [19, 22, 19, 24, 20, 25, 26, 24, 25, 24]